sourcegraph/handbook/content/engineering/distribution/managed/creation_process.md

 			}
 		],
 	```
+1. Add an entry for the customer by adding their HubSpot link to the checklist in the [managed instances upgrade issue template](../../releases/upgrade_managed_issue_template.md).
 1. Contact #ce and ask that they generate / provide the relevant license key for the customer's instance, then set it in the site config.

 ## Giving the customer access